-Our experience is that most defamation occurs in circumstances where the defamer is actively trying to cause damage to our client’s reputation.
+Our experience is that most defamation cases occur in circumstances where the defamer is actively trying to cause damage to our client’s reputation.
 The defamatory statements can take various forms but most often include online publications.
-Defamatory statements often occur on social media such as Google, Facebook and Twitter.
+For example, many defamatory statements often occur on social media such as Facebook, Twitter and Google..

-Whilst one strategy is to “turn the other cheek” and ignore the defamatory statements, that choice is often not available where the defamation is likely to adversely affect reputation and potentially damage one’s employment or business prospects.
-In those situations it may be necessary to take rapid and decisive action in the form of a letter of demand and, if necessary, legal proceedings seeking injunctive orders and, ultimately, damages and costs.
+Whilst one strategy is to “turn the other cheek” and ignore the publication of defamatory statements, that choice is often not available where the defamation can adversely affect reputation and potentially damage one’s employment or business prospects.
+In those situations, it may be necessary to take rapid and decisive action with the help of a defamation lawyer.
+This may involve a letter of demand and if necessary, legal proceedings seeking injunctive orders and, ultimately, damages and costs.

-Peter Jakobsen has published an article entitled "Defamation Damages".
+Peter Jakobsen has published an article entitled "Defamation Damages" which you can read for more information.
 Find out more

 Apology for defamatory statement